Possessed (band): Reformations and recent developments (1990–present)

 By late 2012, Possessed had begun writing new material for their first full-length studio album since 1986's Beyond the Gates.
 They had performed several new songs live which were expected to appear on the new album.

 In 2017, the band signed a three-album recording contract with Nuclear Blast Records.
 By this time, the band consisted of Becerra and Marquez along with guitarists Daniel Gonzalez and Claudeous Creamer and bassist Robert Cardenas.
 Initially set for release in 2018, the band's third studio album Revelations of Oblivion was released on May 10, 2019, their first in 33 years.
 The album entered the UK Rock & Metal Singles and Albums Charts at number 7 in its first week.

 In a February 2021 interview, Becerra stated that he would begin writing new material for the next Possessed album after the conclusion of the Revelations of Oblivion tour.

 In September 2021, Becerra walked for the first time in 30 years with the aid of robotic legs.

 Becerra said in December 2023 that the band would record their new album in 2024.
+The band performed at Milwaukee Metal Fest in June 2024.

 Former guitarist Brian Montana died on April 28, 2025 after he was shot by South San Francisco police officers following an incident in which he reportedly fired at neighbors and officers in a dispute about garden clippings.
 Police said that alcohol was a factor in the incident.
 Becerra took to the band's official Instagram account to make a statement, where he said: "The Brian I know is from when we were still just kids back in the beginning of Possessed.
 He was nothing like what I'm seeing being written about him.
 In fact, I think that's one of the reasons that led to him leaving Possessed.
 He just wasn't willing to be as dark as we wanted him to be at that time.
 We were going for that evil imagery, and Brian was just so lighthearted, even goofy in a good way."

-In 2025, the band embarked on a world tour to celebrate the 40th anniversary of Seven Churches, which is also set to include their first shows in Australia in late October.
+In 2025, the band embarked on a world tour to celebrate the 40th anniversary of Seven Churches, which included legs in Latin America, Australia, and Europe.
 In an interview with Subculture about the Australian tour, Becerra stated Throne of Sorrow as a working title for the followup to Revelations to Oblivion.